-The eyes are the window to one's wellness.
-We pay little attention to the colour and patterns of the iris, but they speak volumes about the health of a person as well as the state of the different organs systems in their body.
-Whether you're a health professional looking for ways to expand your healing arsenal or considering becoming one, studying iridology will equip you with the skills and tools to keep your clients' health in tip-top shape.
+The eyes are the window to one's health and wellness.
+We pay little attention to the colour and patterns of the iris, but they speak volumes about the state of the human body as well as the state of the different organ systems.
+Whether you're a health professional looking for ways to expand your healing arsenal by mastering iridology reading or setting yourself up in the practice of iridology, taking an iridology course will without a doubt equip you with the skills and tools to keep your clients' health in tip-top condition.

 What Is Iridology?